persandstrom/ImageMover/README.md

-# ImageMover
+# FileBasket
 This is created for personal use only.
 Use it at your own risk.

-Observer a directory for new files.
+Observs a directory for new files.
 If the file is an image or a movie it will automatically be renamed and copied to an organized folder structure.

-# Dependencies:

-- PIL, install with 'pip install pil'
-- dateutil, install with 'pip install python-dateutil'

 # init.d script